balanced-dev/yuzu-docs/docs/_quickstart.md

 #### Standalone

-In Visual Studio create a new ASP.NET Web Application (.Net Framework) solution using using .NET 5 or higher
+In Visual Studio create a new ASP.NET Core Web App solution using using .NET 6 or higher

 ```
 dotnet new yuzu-delivery